dzackgarza/Qual-Review-and-Solutions/Complex Analysis/Review Doc/Complex_Analysis_Qual_Notes.md

 :::

-: Integrals vanishing along every rectangle implies holomorphic.
+All integrals vanishing along every triangle implies holomorphic:
 :::{.theorem title="Morera's Theorem"}
 If $f$ is continuous on a domain $\Omega$ and $\int_T f = 0$ for every triangle $T\subset \Omega$, then $f$ is holomorphic.
 :::